Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 Our $z\simeq5-6$ sample includes $23$ galaxies with extremely large Ly$\alpha$ escape fractions ($f_{{\rm esc,Ly}\alpha}>0.5$).
-These systems appear to have blue UV slopes ($\beta<-2.1$), with a median $\beta=-2.4$ and the bluest UV slope down to $\beta=-2.8$.
-Since UV slope is a tracer of dust attenuation, the above finding indicates that Ly$\alpha$ emitters in our sample with enhanced Ly$\alpha$ transmission are likely associated with less dust content \citep[e.g.,][]{Matthee2016,Lin2024}.
+These systems appear to have blue UV slopes ($\beta<-2.1$), with a median $\beta=-2.4$ and the bluest UV slope down to $\beta=-2.8$ (bottom left panel of Fig.~\ref{fig:lyaew_xi_fesc}).
+Since UV slope is a tracer of dust attenuation \citep[e.g.,][]{Calzetti1994,Meurer1999}, the above finding indicates that Ly$\alpha$ emitters in our sample with enhanced Ly$\alpha$ transmission are likely associated with low dust content \citep[e.g.,][]{Verhamme2008,Hayes2011,Matthee2016,Lin2024}.
+The UV slope is also impacted by a variety of other properties (i.e., age, metallicity, ionizing photon escape), so it is possible that the blue colors are additionally driven by these factors \citep{Bouwens2010b,Chisholm2022,Topping2022,Topping2024}.
 We may also expect galaxies with large Ly$\alpha$ escape fractions to be fainter systems with very young stellar ages (e.g., $\lesssim10$~Myr).
 This is because large gaseous disks may have not yet developed in faint galaxies \citep[e.g.,][]{Erb2014} and the strong feedback associated with intense bursts can clear the pathway \citep[e.g.,][]{Kimm2019,Ma2020,Kakiichi2021}, both are conducive to the leakage of Ly$\alpha$ photons.
-While we do see that some of the galaxies with $f_{{\rm esc,Ly}\alpha}>0.5$ in our Ly$\alpha$ selected sample are faint (M$_{\rm UV}=-18$) with young CSFH ages ($2-10$~Myr), we also find $f_{{\rm esc,Ly}\alpha}>0.5$ among relatively bright (M$_{\rm UV}=-20$) systems and galaxies with more evolved stellar populations (CSFH age $\simeq100$~Myr).
+While we do see that some of the galaxies with $f_{{\rm esc,Ly}\alpha}>0.5$ in our Ly$\alpha$ selected sample are faint (M$_{\rm UV}=-18$) with young CSFH ages ($2-10$~Myr), we also find $f_{{\rm esc,Ly}\alpha}>0.5$ among relatively bright (M$_{\rm UV}=-20$) systems (bottom right panel of Fig.~\ref{fig:lyaew_xi_fesc}) and galaxies with more evolved stellar populations (CSFH age $\simeq100$~Myr).
 We will discuss the dependence of Ly$\alpha$ transmission on galaxy properties for the entire Lyman break selected sample in Section~\ref{sec:lya_lbg} to explore whether very large Ly$\alpha$ escape fractions ($f_{{\rm esc,Ly}\alpha}>0.5$) are more frequent in a subset of systems (e.g., with bluer UV slopes, fainter M$_{\rm UV}$, or younger CSFH ages).